-This two-day workshop is a partnership between the Museum of Tolerance and Facing History.
+This two-day seminar is a partnership between the Museum of Tolerance and Facing History.

 Day 1: April 2, 2018